5 Best Point And Shoot Film Cameras! in 2023

 And while it doesn’t have autofocus, since it’s a camera released in 1980, long before point and shoot cameras became popular, it does have features that make it interesting.

 For example, the fact that the type of focus is manual of 3 distances, portrait, medium distance and landscape.
-They make it ideal for street photography, since it can be used as a pre-focus camera, and adapt it to the condition of our subject to photograph.
+They make it ideal for travel and street photography shots, since it can be used as a pre-focus camera, and adapt it to the condition of our subject to photograph.

 Olympus XA2 specs